MoNezhadali/two_training_toolset/README.md

 As for technical monitoring there are several choices depending on the need, scale, budget, ... (e.g. Datadog, NewRelic, Prometheus, ...).
 These tools can track metrics such as CPU usage, memory consumption, request latency, error rates, etc. In the code provided, a basic prototype of using Prometheus is provided.

 As for business monitoring, one can use tools like Grafana to create dashboards for business monitoring (transaction volume, revenue generation, ...) in realtime.

+As for logging, loguru is used because of its ease of use, but proper logging and log-handling should be added on live.